polygamma/aurman/README.md

 since this can only be known after building the package, thus assuming that the dependency is not fulfilled.
 You may change this behavior by yielding `--optimistic_versioning` via the commandline.
 Now, `aurman` will assume that the dependency will be fulfilled.
-However, you should make sure that the version you have is the needed one, otherwise the behavior of those packages will be undefined.
+However, you should make sure that the version you are installing is the needed one, otherwise the behavior of those packages will be undefined.

 This behavior may also occur when there are no `.so` dependencies involved.